keithws/wax-on/README.md

-# WaxOn
+# Wax On
-WaxOn adds support to Handlebars for template inheritance with the `block` and `extends` helpers.
+Wax On adds support to Handlebars for template inheritance with the `block` and `extends` helpers.

 Directly inspired by [template Inheritance in Pug][1] and works exactly the same but in [Handlebars][2].